-And homemade hummus tastes way better than even the best store bought kind you can find.
+And homemade tastes way better than even the best store bought kind you can find.
 Money just can’t buy this kind of freshness.
 The texture of homemade hummus is just so much creamier and smoother.

 Think of your favorite Mediterranean restaurant – this is that kind of hummus.
 The kind with just the right amount of lemony tang, underlying garlic, and smooth fluffy texture that you want to smother all over everything in sight.
 Nothing is safe from this kind of hummus.
 I found myself questioning whether I should dip apple slices in it the other day. (you shouldn’t by the way… its weird)